We love Fethiye harbour’s Boğaziçi Restaurant!

 Somehow, we ended up at Boğaziçi, gazing into the fridges and choosing meze dishes!

-Oh, and the idea of a light snack was out of the window.
+So, of course, that meant the idea of a light snack was soon out of the window.

 Turkish Cuisine On Display